theta360developers/plugin-guide/README.md

 ## Status

-As of April 5, 2018, this guide needs to be updated for the new API and SDK
+As of April 30, 2018, this guide is partially updated for the new API and SDK

 ## Building the HTML from MarkDown